learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 require 'mail'
 ```

+##### How to add the gem to your Gemfile
-Assuming you have a application the other way would be to add `gem 'mail', '~> 2.6', '>= 2.6.3'` (which is the current version of the gem) to your `GEMFILE`.
+The other way, assuming you have a application, would be to add `gem 'mail', '~> 2.6', '>= 2.6.3'` (which is the current version of the gem) to your `GEMFILE`.
 This makes sure who ever uses your application would also use the same version of the gem.

 ### Gemfile